QUASARS06/ai-agent-cli/README.md

 ![Close Button Not Working](./quick-def/imgs/4.png)

-### 5. Finally I tested the extension and it worked exactly how I wanted it to work. (see top right corner in below image)
+### 5. Finally I tested the extension and it worked exactly how I wanted it to work.
+Note selection on page not visible in screenshot (see top right corner in below image)

 ![Working Extension](./quick-def/imgs/5.png)